-The purpose of this agenda item is to finalize the draft Stormwater Management Ordinance and recommend adoption by the Board of Selectmen.
+The purpose of this agenda item is to respond to the questions raised at the previous Planning Board work session seeking to finalize the draft Stormwater Management Ordinance and recommend adoption by the Board of Selectmen.
 The draft Town ordinance has been fully vetted and reviewed by the Town staff, Town's engineering consultant KVPartners, Conservation Commission, and engineering community.
-The Planning Board last reviewed the document earlier this year with minimal comments.
+The Planning Board raised questions involving purpose/intent of the ordinance, impact to propety owners, and the proposed minimum impacted area requiring a stormwater permit.
+The Town's engineering consultant will be present to respond to questions raised.